-With temperatures plummeting, it feels fitting to talk about the performance of our new s101-11 insert fire by Morsø.
+With temperatures plummeting, it feels fitting to talk about the performance of S101-11 insert fire by Morsø.
 We were already familiar with Morsø as a brand as we have used them for our last two fires.
-Incrediabley, they have been manufacturing fires for more than 150 years.
+Incredibly, they have been manufacturing fires for more than 150 years.
 Their aim “Committed to developing the latest in wood-burning technology, creating beautiful and efficient stoves that reduce emissions and pollution”, Declan Kingsley-Walsh, Morsø Managing Director.
 Below is a picture of the finished space and before pictures showing the progress of the installation.

 Once the build was finished, it was time time to put some colour on the walls.
 We choose deep forest green to make the space feel cosy and planned to add lots of natural wood and soft textiles.

 The moment of truth had arrived as it was time to test the fire.
 As with anything new, it takes a while to get used to it.
 Once we had mastered the controls, it was perfect.
 We got off to a little bit of a rocky start as the logs we bought were not completely dry.
 Anyone with a fire knows that if a log is even the tiniest bit damp, it produces a colossal amount of smoke.
 We have since had our delivery of certified and seasoned (hard wood) and the smoke is no more.
 In terms of how much fuel we burn, I would say between 5 or 6 logs a night and that kicks off a crazy amount of heat.